AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 3.  **Risk:** Discrepancies between products in the cart and those displayed (quantity, prices, images).
     -   **Severity:** Medium
     -   **Probability:** Medium
     -   **Mitigation Measures:** Periodic verification of data synchronization between the shopping cart and the product database.
-Implement automatic reconciliation mechanisms for displayed information.
+Implement automatic reconciliation mechanisms for the displayed information.
 4.  **Risk:** Missing complete product details in the cart (images, names, prices).
     -   **Severity:** Medium
     -   **Probability:** Medium
     -   **Mitigation Measures:** Ensure data integrity through tests displaying product details in the cart.
 Consistently monitor images and information associated with each product.
-5.  **Risk:** Checkout process does not consider cart updates (quantities, prices).
+5.  **Risk:** The Checkout process does not consider cart updates (quantities, prices).
     -   **Severity:** Medium
     -   **Probability:** Medium
     -   **Mitigation Measures:** Thorough testing of the checkout functionality in the context of cart changes.
-Implement rapid data synchronization mechanisms in real time.
+Implement rapid data synchronization mechanisms in real-time.

-##### Story 4: New User Registration & account management
+##### Story 4: New User Registration & Account Management

 1.  **Risk:** Difficulty accessing the registration page.
     -   **Severity:** Medium